 Time Allotted for Each Reservation

-Thank you for helping keep us and our guests safe so we can remain open, and we look forward to seeing you soon!
+Thank you and we look forward to hosting you soon!